thorimur/queueboard-core/ARCHITECTURE.md

 See `docs/Workflow ordering and design.md` for more detailed considerations of the workflow split, and describing the current architecture.

 **Part 2: generating webpages**
+TODO: update this file in light of the recent file splitting!

 `dashboard.sh` (a shell script) is the main entry point:
 - it queries github's API for the data above and creates a number of JSON files containing the relevant data
 - it then calls `dashboard.py` (with the JSON files passed as explicit arguments) to create a dashboard.